dmitry-salnikov/articles/posts/2009-05-06-a-simple-feed-aggregator-with-modern-perl-part-3.md

     Result: PASS
 ```

 We have our tests, so next step is the Catalyst frontend.
-As for the precedents parts, [the code is available on my git server](http://git.lumberjaph.net/p5-ironman-myaggregator.git/).